PRECIOUS-Gold holds above $1,300 as Ukraine worries stoke safe-haven demand

 $1,300 an ounce on Wednesday as weak investor morale in Germany

-and fears over the economic impact on Europe of the crisis in
+and fears over the economic impact on Europe from the crisis in

 Ukraine prompted investors to seek safety in bullion.